Sign in

 Step 4

-Add the chopped and sliced , and sauté until the onions are almost translucent.
+Add the and , and sauté until the onions are almost translucent.

 Step 5